alberto56/dcycleblog/_posts/2022-03-24-docker-windows.md

     Unable to find image 'docker/getting-started'

-The word "Unable" might throw you off, but this actually means everything is working perfectly!
+The word "Unable" might throw you off, but this actually means everything is working perfectly (I actually [opened a ticket to request that this wording be changed, because of the number of people telling me "Docker deosn't work" because they misinterpreted the word "Unable"](https://github.com/moby/moby/issues/42283))!

 You might then get a "Windows Security Alert", and you'll need to allow access.